zp100/pulsara-candidate-project-api/README.md

 ```
 python3 test_client.py
 ```
 Then if no errors have occured, a file named "response.json" will be created with the data from the server.
-For example, if the request was for the entity with ID 1:
+For example, if the request was for relationships where the source is ID 1:
 ```
 {
     "id": 1,
     "associativity": "source"
 }
 ```
-Then the response will have an organized collection of all relationships for that entity:
+Then the response will have an organized collection of those relationships for that entity:
 ```
 {
     "relationships": {